NONFICTION is an annual edition that identifies the aesthetics, subjects and artistic devices of the time.

 Other distributors to come.

-Milanese art and fashion magazine, CACTUS offers an experience of the image culture that characterises our time.
-Cactus specialises in post-internet, 3D, digital and moving image works.
-The magazine has produced numerous special projects for Valentino, Dior, Balenciaga, etc. The magazine has also produced numerous special projects for Valentino, Dior, Balenciaga, etc. as well as contemporary art exhibitions such as Bruce Nauman at Punta della Dogana in Venice or the Sotheby's metaverse.
-The magazine is distributed in France, Italy, Great Britain, Japan and the United States.
-NONFICTION is responsible for the editorial direction of the artistic content of the bi-annual publication CACTUS through tailor-made artistic collaborations for each issue with the most cutting-edge artists of post-internet creation.
-NONFICTION also imagines special projects and media partnerships with leading art institutions or confidential art venues of the emerging art scene.
+NONFICTION was responsible for the editorial direction of the artistic content of the bi-annual publication CACTUS SS 22, through tailor-made artistic collaborations for each issue with the most cutting-edge artists of post-internet creation.
+NONFICTION also imagined special projects and media partnerships with leading art institutions or confidential art venues of the emerging art scene.

 Prospective newsletter on the most cutting-edge young creation of the time, NONEWS highlights each month an artist, a place to follow, a concept that shapes the aesthetics of the time.
 The selected artists bear witness to an imagination in tune with the times.
 Atypical places are found in the four corners of the world, to enrich the monitoring framework and get off the institutional and already seen paths.
 The concepts will emanate from a changing world whose language is the translation.
 NONEWS assumes an editorial angle that claims to be critical thinking, echoing in particular the concepts of degrowth, ecofeminism, antispeciesism and deep ecology.
 Designed to fuel creative work, NONEWS uses short texts, a large number of images and a contemporary design inspired by post-internet aesthetics.